Vanderbilt Mansion Dog Policy

 Vanderbilt Mansion National Historic Site is somewhat dog friendly.
 Dogs are allowed at all outdoor areas, including gardens, the waterfront, and trails while on a leash.
 However, they're not allowed inside buildings, so you'll miss some of the main attractions here if you bring a dog.
 Dogs can't be left unattended here.

-Vanderbilt Mansion National Historic Site also runs the BARK Ranger Program, where you can earn a special dog tag by learning and following responsible practices (see the BARK Ranger section below).
+Vanderbilt Mansion National Historic Site also runs the BARK Ranger Program, where you can earn a special waste bag dispenser and certificate by learning and following responsible practices (see the photo of Jaws' dispenser and certificate above and the BARK Ranger section below).

 Bark Ranger is a really great program that some National Park Service destinations run.
 The Bark Ranger program teaches dog owners responsible behaviors with their dogs, and in return you get a special dog tag that’s different for each park (note: some parks require you to purchase the tag at the end).
 You start the program by going to a park office and picking up a checklist.
 When you complete the checklist (see the link below for more details), you can get your special dog tag.